The buying landscape has changed in B2B manufacturing

 Calling on prospects and past customers

-Not long ago, my nine-year-old daughter Grace asked me, “Dad, who is Spam Risk, and why do they call you all the time?”
+Not long ago, my nine-year-old daughter Grace asked me, “Dad, who is Spam Risk?
+And why do they always call you?”

 Not a bad question, Grace.